Shia Personal Status Law

 The Shia Personal Status Law, also known as the Shia Family Law, is a law of Afghanistan that was approved in February 2009 with Afghan President Hamid Karzai's signature.
+The law, which was written in collaboration with Shiite religious leaders, codified customs relating to marriage, family, and inheritance.
+The law only affects the Shia denomination of Afghanistan, encompassing approximately six million people.
+Family issues had previously been decided by customary law.

+While the law faced heavy international criticism for its perceived sexism, Afghan legislators who supported the law argued that it protected women's role in society.
+Female legislators and women's rights groups complained about a lack of transparency and limited opportunity for debate in the process of the drafting and passing the law.
+Shia officials claimed that the law preserved the distinctions which are inherent between the Shia and Sunni Muslim religions of Afghanistan.

-A portion of the law pertaining to sexual relations between husband and wife made international headlines.
+Portions of the law pertaining to women's obligation in marriage made international headlines.
 The United Nations Development Fund for Women, NATO, Canada, United States, Germany and other nations came forward asking for a review of the law, as it was felt that it oppresses Shiite women, taking away many of their rights in a marital relationship.
 Most controversially, Article 132 specifies that Shia women are required to sexually submit to their husband's demands and are expected to have intercourse with their husband at least once every four days except in case of illness, in what has been described as spousal rape.

-The law only affects the Shia denomination of Afghanistan, approximately six million people.
-Family issues had previously been decided by customary law, so it is considered an improvement on past affairs.
-Some Afghan politicians feel that it protects women who are weaker than men.
-Shia officials claim that the new law preserves the distinctions which are inherent between the Shia and Sunni Muslim religions of Afghanistan.

-Politics
+Passage and response

 The original draft, sponsored by the high ranking Shia cleric Asif Mohseni, was sent to parliament in 2006 where it stayed for almost 3 years.
 After some modifications, the bill was approved by the lower house of the Afghan parliament on 7 February 2009, and then in the upper house later the same month.

-In response to international criticism, Hamid Karzai said that "We understand the concerns of our allies in the international community….If there is anything that is of concern to us then we will definitely take action in consultation with our [religious clerics] and send it back to the parliament."

-Senator Humeira Namati affirmed that the legislation was not debated, nor read out in the Upper House (parliament).
-It was just sent to the Supreme Court.
+Senator Humeira Namati affirmed that the legislation was sent to the Supreme Court without debate or reading in the Upper House.
+Further, the bill was passed as a package; the typical procedure in the legislature was to vote on items article by article.
+The law violated the gender equality provisions of the Afghan constitution.

-The presidential election was in August, and Afghanistan's Supreme Court gave their approval that Karzai can remain in power.
-It was after this sanction that the Shia Family Law materialized.